After six years of practicing massage, and two failed attempts before, my dream of creating a wellness center finally manifested.

 Although I was not accountable for the success of the other tenants, I oftentimes took on more responsibilities than I should have.
 I wanted all of us to thrive and couldn’t stand the thought of any of us failing.
 Being an ambitious, empathetic, solution-oriented person, I would go home every night and attempt to come up with ways for us all to grow.

 While exploring ways to move forward, and alleviate the challenges we faced; plans to continue expanding sprouted.
-3 years in to this venture, I partnered up with a couple of amazing woman.
+3 years into this venture, I partnered up with a couple of amazing women.
 Who, if we had, had enough time together, would have undoubtedly created something significant.
-We each contributed a well balanced set of skills.
+We each contributed a well-balanced set of skills.
 But for reasons unknown to me, this union came to an abrupt end when one of them decided to leave.

 After six years of blood, sweat, and tears, many injured relationships, and the lack of administrative support I needed to get to the next level, I was running out of steam.
 It took me breaking my foot while pregnant with my youngest child and moving my family to the mountains before I finally admitted that I needed to let this dream go.

 In the end, I sold my last group of tenants a good chunk of the furniture and decor.
 Taking the remainder of my belongings, and all my experiences: I moved my practice west.